March 26, 2019

 “I’m originally from the Philippines.
 Two years ago I moved to BC because my relatives live here.
 My English wasn’t great, and I didn’t have any Canadian work experience.
 After arriving, I contacted a settlement service.
 They helped me register in language classes, take a training course, and even look for jobs.
 I’ve been working as a mover for eight months now, and I feel very fortunate.”

-In British Columbia, stories like John Carlo's aren't uncommon.
+In British Columbia, stories like John Carlo's are common.
 Every year, workers come from all over the world to help keep BC's economy moving forward.
-And while BC employers rely heavily on foreign workers, it can be difficult for newcomers to navigate the employment landscape in the province.
+And while BC employers rely heavily on workers from other countries, it can be difficult for newcomers to navigate the employment landscape in the province.

-To help address this problem, we've published two new pages with information for foreign workers:
+To help address this problem, we've published two new pages:

 Preparing to work in BC: Tips on how to prepare for working in BC.